Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 Add the new ImageUrl property and complete the Wright Brothers Fleet
 ```

-TODO: [Screenshot] - Select List and do inline chat and type in the command
+TODO: Add a Screenshot here! - Select List and do inline chat and type in the command
 ![Image of TBD](/Images/placeholder-Small.png)

 - Accept the suggestion by selecting `Accept` or pressing `Enter`.